 Students will be introduced to the emerging technologies of rapid prototyping.
-This course will review the many different rapid prototyping technologies including their fundamentals, terminology, categories, prosand-cons, etc. Students in the course will design and prototype in the engineering/manufacturing laboratory with the solid modeling software and the rapid prototyping equipment.
+This course will review the many different rapid prototyping technologies including their fundamentals, terminology, categories, pros-and-cons, etc. Students in the course will design and prototype in the engineering/manufacturing laboratory with the solid modeling software and the rapid prototyping equipment.
 Methods and technologies of post-production finishing operations will be included in the course curriculum.

-Prerequisite: CAD 271 or CAD 220
+Prerequisite: CAD 271

-QUA 114
+OUA 114

-Principles of Quality Control
+Principles of Quality Control 3